LLNL/Silo/docs/Chapter2-Section8.md

 `datatype` | Datatype of the variable.
 One of the predefined Silo data types.

-* `dbfile`
-  * Database file pointer.
+* `dbfile`: Database file pointer.

-* `varname`
-  * Name of the simple variable.
+* `varname`: Name of the simple variable.

-* `var`
-  * Array defining the values associated with the variable.
+* `var`: Array defining the values associated with the variable.

-* `dims`
-  * Array of length ndims which describes the dimensionality of the variable.
+* `dims`: Array of length ndims which describes the dimensionality of the variable.
 Each value in the dims array indicates the number of elements contained in the variable along that dimension.

-* `ndims`
-  * Number of dimensions.
+* `ndims`: Number of dimensions.
 Another sentence.

-* `datatype`
-  * Datatype of the variable.
+* `datatype`: Datatype of the variable.
 One of the predefined Silo data types.

 Example of math